sbiales/multiconer/README.md

 This step also uses Stanza and bnlp-toolkit (for Bangla) to add POS and dependency relation tags (currently no UD tags for Bangla) to the files in addition to what is already found in the corpus, which is what causes this to take a little longer to run.
 It is recommended to run it using a GPU (default).

+Note: For preprocessing test data, see the "Predictions" section.

 ## Models
 Models for training can be found in the `train` directory.